 The de-quantisation for a basis-state needs only to simulate the transformation defined in \eqref{eqn:QFT_SingleStateAction}.
 As a result of the decomposition in \eqref{eqn:QFT_separated}, the effect of the QFT on the $j$th qubit is easily seen to be

-The difficulty in implementing this in a quantum computer is that the phase of a qubit needs to be altered depending on the values of the other qubits without altering them -- that is why it is not helpful to express the quantum algorithm as we have done in \eqref{eqn:QFT_qubit_def} -- and the circuit of controlled-phase-shifts is required to implement this.
+The difficulty in implementing this in a quantum computer is that the phase of a qubit needs to be altered depending on the values of the other qubits without altering them and the circuit of controlled-phase-shifts is required to implement this.
 The information is spread over the input qubits and must be obtained without measurement.
 In the classical case there are no such restrictions on measurement, so de-quantisation should only require directly implementing \eqref{eqn:QFT_qubit_def}.
 However, evaluating the complex phase for each of the $n$ qubits takes $O(n)$ time, leading to a $O(n^2)$ procedure.
 This can be reduced to $O(n)$ by calculating each phase dependent on the previous one.
 To do so, let $\omega_j$ be the $j$th phase factor and note the following:

 and where by the square-root we mean the principal root.
 The square-root of a complex number such as $\omega_j$ can be calculated independently of $n$.
 Specifically, if we have $s+ti = \sqrt{b + di}$ with the further requirement that for a root of unity $\sqrt{b^2+d^2} = 1$, then~\cite{Barnard:1936aa}: